Miyuki-yuki/Miyuki-yuki/README.md

 # Hi, I'm Miyuki.

+I develop mobile applications, web applications and websites.
+I am passionate about learning new things, so trying to learn more and more every day.
+My learning started with Python and Java.
+However, I am comfortable with not only those two but SwiftUI, HTML, CSS and JavaScript.
-I am passionate about learning new things, especially mobile application development.
-I started my education with Python and Java, learned a lot of web applications.
-After a couple of years of studying, I started to teach programming to consolidate my basics.
-Through teaching students, I have improved my communication skills and consolidate my programming knowledge.
-In my free time, I try to expand my knowledge.
+After a couple of years of studying, I started to teach programming to share my knowledge and consolidate my basics.
+Through teaching students, I have improved my communication skills and my programming knowledge.

 ## Education

 - **B.S. in computer Science at University of the people**